Chxnedu/learning-app-ecommerce/README.md

 # Deploying the Application

-After my cluster was setup, I proceeded to deploy the application and database.
+After my cluster was set up, I proceeded to deploy the application and database.
 I started with the database and I wrote the following manifests for it;

 - [database-service](https://github.com/Chxnedu/learning-app-ecommerce/blob/master/k8s-manifests/db/db-service.yaml); a simple database service of the default type ClusterIP. the database is only accessible from within the cluster
 - [db-secrets](https://github.com/Chxnedu/learning-app-ecommerce/blob/master/k8s-manifests/db/db-secrets.yaml); a Secrets object to store secrets like passwords